 Giles is a Managing Director at Accenture, a large management consulting and technology firm.
 He hopes to help the charity to raise funds and to use his business, technology and project management experience so that the charity can provide maximum support to people with Phelan-McDermid Syndrome and their families.

-Lynda White is grandmother to 5 boys and a girl; one of her grandsons has Phelan-McDermid Syndrome.
+Lynda White is grandmother to 5 boys and 3 girls; one of her grandsons has Phelan-McDermid Syndrome.
 She and her husband have relocated from London to the West Midlands.

 After a 30-year career in secondary education where she was a SENCO and assistant head teacher, and a spell as a career services manager she is now retired.